Content updates

 To finalise a case plan review pursuant to the Child Protection Act 1999, section 51VAA:

-• table the review report at a practice panel for discussion
+- table the review report at a practice panel

-• save the completed and approved form Review report (section 51VAA) – long-term guardianship to the chief executive in iDOCS and attach to the child’s ongoing intervention event in ICMS.
+- attach the completed and approved form Review report (section 51VAA) – long-term guardianship to the chief executive to the child’s ongoing intervention cycle in Unify.

 Refer the case to a practice panel